-Iban is a Malayo-Polynesian language spoken by about 700,000 people in Sarawak in Malayasia, Kalimantan Barat in Indonesia, and in Brunei.
+Iban is a Malayo-Polynesian language spoken by about 1.4 million people on the island of Borneo, mainly in Sarawak in Malayasia, and in neighbouring parts of Indonesia and Brunei.
 Iban speakers belong to the Dayak ethnic group and used to be known as "Sea Dayak".
-Iban is closely related to Malay, particularly the Malay of Sarawak.
+The Iban language is also known as Iban Sabah or Sea Dayak, and is closely related to Malay, particularly the Malay of Sarawak.

 Our father in heaven, hallowed be your name.
 Thy kingdom come, on earth as in heaven.
 Gives us our daily bread.
 Forgive us of our sin, as we forgive those who sin against us.
 Lead us not into temtation, but deliver us from evil.
 For the kingdom, the power and the glory are yours.
 Now and forever.
 Amen.